klaushauschild1984/node-nes/README.md

 ## Debugger

-For a more interactive "experience" use `debugger.js` and pass a rom file as argument.
+For a more interactive "experience" use `npm run debugger -- path/to/rom.nes`.
+This will start a terminal based application shown below.

 ![debugger](debugger.png "debugger")

-Feature:
+Features:

 * CPU register view
 * zero-page view